-Finding the motivation to cook meals for one can be challenging.
-Many recipes make 4-6 portions, so doing the math to make smaller meals can make buying ingredients a pain.
-Buying ingredients like fresh fruits and vegetables can seem wasteful, as they often come in large quantities, which may not be eaten in time to avoid spoilage.
-For cancer survivors, healthy eating is recommended as the best way to reduce your risk of developing cancer again.
+Finding the motivation to cook meals for one can be a challenge.
+Most recipes yield 4-6 servings, so doing the math to reduce the servings down to 1-2 portions is an extra step that single cooks must make.
+Buying ingredients for smaller meals like fresh fruits and vegetables can seem wasteful, as they often come in large quantities, which may not be eaten in time to avoid spoilage.
+But for cancer survivors, eating fresh produce plus more healthy eating practices are recommended as the best way to reduce your risk of a cancer reoccurrence.

 Create a Meal Plan

-Having a rough idea of what you want to eat throughout the week will make it easier to save time and avoid food waste- for example, you may decide to cook some minced meat which can be used in tacos for dinner one evening, and in spaghetti Bolognese the next.
-Check out our quick guide to setting up your pantry – it will give you a list of healthy kitchen basics to make cooking easy
+Having a rough idea of what you want to eat throughout the week will make it easier to save time and avoid food waste by choosing recipes that share some of the same ingredients.
+For example, you may decide to cook some ground chicken or turkey which can be used in tacos for dinner one evening, and in Spaghetti Bolognese the next.
+Our Quick Guide to Setting Up Your Pantry will give you a list of healthy kitchen basics to have on hand for easier cooking on the fly.

-Bulk cooking frequently-eaten foods will save you time.
-Grains like quinoa and rice can be cooked in bulk and will keep for two to three days in the fridge in a sealed container or frozen for use at a later date.
+Bulk cooking frequently consumed foods and go-to basics will save you time.
+Grains like quinoa and rice can be cooked in bulk and will keep for three to four days in the fridge in a sealed container or frozen for months for use at a later date.

 Only Buy What You Will Use

 Fresh fruits and vegetables often come in large quantities.
-For items that you know you will not use, consider buying the loose variety- the bumper pack may seem like better value, but it won’t be if you end up throwing it out!
-Similarly for meat, head to a butchers counter and buy the amount you need for the particular meal you need- butchers will have no problem selling you smaller quantities.
+For items that you know you will not use for multiple meals, consider buying the loose variety.
+The bumper pack may seem like better value, but it won’t be if you end up throwing it out.
+Similarly for meat, head to the butcher’s counter and buy the exact amount you need for that particular recipe.
+Butchers will have no problem selling you smaller quantities.

 Use Your Freezer

 Always remember that recipes are guidelines.
-If you have half a can of chickpeas, but you need a can you can substitute that for other beans in recipes, or for meat.
-If you have leftover soup, throw in some frozen veggies or chopped herbs or add a squeeze of lemon juice.
+If you have half a can of chickpeas but you need a full can, you can substitute that for other beans that you have on hand.
+If you have leftover soup, throw in some frozen veggies or chopped herbs or add a squeeze of lemon juice for the second night.
 This will refresh and jazz up the flavors.
-Getting creative will help avoid buying ingredients which you don’t use often.
+Getting creative will help avoid buying ingredients that you don’t use often.

 Swap with Friends